 This, right here, is one of the many simple examples wherein the bot is integrated into the internal processes/workflows for effective team collaboration.
-The term that is coined for such responsive bot is ChatOps.
+The term that is coined for such a responsive bot is ChatOps.

 To understand what ChatOps is, it’s important for you to have a fair understanding of what ChatBots are.
 ChatBots, the product of Artificial Intelligence & Machine Learning, was first used as a virtual customer care agent.
 But over the years, it has been transformed and evolved into a whole new level called ChatOps, which has significantly helped many enterprises in changing/optimizing their internal processes.

 While ChatBots are being engaged by the enterprises to talk with their clients, ChatOps enable leveraging ChatBots that help in the communication or collaboration of people within the company.